Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 18. Do probiotics help fix cortisol timing?

-Yes — especially strains that enhance SCFAs, vagal tone, and gut barrier integrity.
+Yes, especially strains that enhance SCFAs, vagal tone, and gut barrier permeability.
 Oral–gut delivery methods help synchronize microbial timing more effectively than traditional capsules.

 19. Why do cravings increase when cortisol is unstable?

-Erratic cortisol disrupts glucose handling, dopamine reward pathways, and SCFA cycles — driving stress eating, evening hunger, and emotional food cravings.
+The idea that stress hijacks appetite is best understood through cortisol instability, glucose handling, dopamine reward pathways, and SCFA cycles, which can drive stress eating, evening hunger, and emotional food cravings.

 20. What is the best daily strategy to realign cortisol and microbiome timing?